-The park is home to chipmunks, foxes, frogs, waterfowl and songbirds.
-White pine, hemlock and white oak dominate the forest, while dogwoods are found in the moist soils near the river.
+The property is home to chipmunks, foxes, frogs, waterfowl, and songbirds, and whitetail deer.
+White pine, hemlock, and white oak dominate the forest, while dogwoods are found in the moist soils near the river.
 The woods are home to numerous wildflowers.
 Together with the adjacent Chambers Memorial Preserve property, nearly one mile of frontage along the CT River is protected.